Ian-Gilbert/Ultimate-Tic-Tac-Toe/README.md

 # Ultimate Tic Tac Toe
 This is a game of Ultimate Tic Tac Toe, written in python.
-The GUI is created using pygame.
+The GUI is created using PyGame.

 ## How To Play
 To start, ultimate tic tac toe is the same as the standard game: there are nine squares arranged in a 3x3 grid which can each be either an 'X' or an 'O', and three in a row wins the game.
 Unlike the original game, however, you cannot simply mark a sqaure as 'X' or 'O'.
 Instead, each square consists of an additional tic tac toe game, which must be won to mark the big square.
 The overall board is called the 'global board', and the smaller boards are called 'local boards'.
 The game is won when a player wins three local boards in a row.